apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 #### Setting Up Backend Applications

-The following steps can be executed in any order, thus list numbers are not used.
+The following steps can be executed in any order

 - `$ kubectl apply -f k8s/apps/`
   - creates namespaces `trafficserver-test-2` and `trafficserver-test-3` if not already exist